Strategy, Strategy Development and Strategy Execution

 An M&A strategy is usually about the non-organic portion of a growth strategy or about the divestiture of non-core activities.
 In this context "transactions" represent no stand-alone value; they are simply tools for implementing the structural change associated with a strategic option – suitable in some situations and not in others.

 These are just a few examples of poor judgment.
-They occur because boards and managers have insufficient knowledge of the interface between strategy and M&A – and because advisers focus on methods rather than on client needs.
+They occur because boards and managers have insufficient knowledge of the interface between strategy and M&A – and because advisers focus on methods rather than on underlying client needs.

 Consequently, matching the right M&A tool to the actual situation is a key to build lasting shareholder value.